The-Wishlist-Co/docs/quotesvcApi.md

 ```

 ## Delete Quote by Ref

-Deleting a Quote by ref marks the quote as deleted and produces an HTTP response confirming the action.
+Deleting a quote by ref marks the quote as deleted and produces an HTTP response confirming the action.
+This method uses the quote reference identifier assigned by the retailer.

 If the quote does not exist, this method returns 404 response.

 Endpoint: ```/api/v2/quote/{Ref}/byref```